telerik/ajax-docs/controls/ajaxmanager/getting-started.md

 ## Create an AJAX-Enabled Scenario

-The following tutorial demonstrates how you can add AjaxManager and AjaxLoadingPanel to a page, configuring two buttons to update a common container.
+The following tutorial demonstrates how you can add the AjaxManager and AjaxLoadingPanel to a page, configuring two buttons to update a common container.

-1. Add a ScriptManager control on a Web Form.
+1. Add a ScriptManager control to a Web Form.

-2. Add an AjaxManager to the Page:
+1. Add an AjaxManager to the page:

-    **ASP.NET**
+    ````ASP.NET
         <telerik:RadAjaxManager ID="RadAjaxManager1" runat="server"></telerik:RadAjaxManager>
+    ````

-3. Add an AjaxLoadingPanel to the Page and associate the AjaxManager with it:
+1. Add an AjaxLoadingPanel to the page and associate the AjaxManager with it:

-    **ASP.NET**
+    ````ASP.NET

         <telerik:RadAjaxManager ID="RadAjaxManager1" runat="server" DefaultLoadingPanelID="RadAjaxLoadingPanel1">
         </telerik:RadAjaxManager>

         <telerik:RadAjaxLoadingPanel ID="RadAjaxLoadingPanel1" runat="server" Skin="Default"></telerik:RadAjaxLoadingPanel>
+    ````

-4. Add the controls that will be updated. in this sample, we will add two panels, two buttons and two labels:
+1. Add the controls that will be updated.
+In this sample, you will add two panels, two buttons, and two labels:

-    **ASP.NET**
+    ````ASP.NET
         <telerik:RadButton ID="RadButton1" runat="server" Text="With AJAX" OnClick="RadButton1_Click">
         </telerik:RadButton>
         <asp:Panel ID="Panel1" runat="server" Height="200px" Width="400px">